Gare Montparnasse (The Melancholy of Departure)

-Gare Montparnasse (The Melancholy of Departure) (Italian: La stazione di Montparnasse) (1914) is a painting by the Italian metaphysical painter Giorgio de Chirico.
+Gare Montparnasse (The Melancholy of Departure) (Italian: La stazione di Montparnasse) is an oil on canvas painting by the Italian metaphysical painter Giorgio de Chirico, from 1914.
+It is held at the Museum of Modern Art, in New York.

+History and description

 Many of de Chirico's works were inspired by the introspective feelings evoked by travel.
 He was born in Greece to Italian parents.
 This work was painted during a period when he lived in Paris.

 The painting depicts the Gare Montparnasse railway station in Paris, France.
 It is a classic example of de Chirico's style, depicting an angular perspective on an outdoor architectural setting in the long shadows and deep colours of early evening.
 On the horizon is a steam train with a plume of white smoke billowing away from it.
 The train image appears several times in de Chirico's work.
-In the foreground is a bunch of bananas, another recurring image in de Chirico's work (cf. Le Rêve Transformé).
+In the foreground is a bunch of bananas, another recurring image in de Chirico's work (cf. The Transformed Dream).

 In 1916, de Chirico painted another work simply titled The Melancholy of Departure.